Leicester City F.C.: Rise back to Premier League and King Power takeover (2008–2015)

-Leicester were viewed as one of the favourites for promotion in the 2011–12 season, but on 24 October 2011, following an inconsistent start with the Foxes winning just 5 out of their first 13 matches, Eriksson left the club by mutual consent.
-Three weeks later, Nigel Pearson returned to the club as Eriksson's successor.
-Pearson would go on to lead The Foxes to a sixth-place finish in the 2012–13 season, ensuring Leicester were in the Championship play-offs.
-However, Leicester lost the playoff semi-final 3–2 on aggregate to Watford after Manuel Almunia made a double save from an Anthony Knockaert late penalty and Troy Deeney scored at the other end following a swift counterattack.
+Leicester were viewed as one of the favourites for promotion in the 2011–12 season, but on 24 October 2011, following an inconsistent start with just 5 wins from the first 13 matches, Eriksson left the club by mutual consent.
+Three weeks later, on 15 November 2011, Nigel Pearson returned to the club as Eriksson's successor.
+Pearson would go on to lead Leicester to a 6th-place finish in the 2012–13 season, after guiding the club to a 5th-place finish four seasons earlier in 2009–10.
+Leicester won the first leg match against Watford 1–0, but were defeated 3–2 on aggregate over both matches.
+In the second leg at Vicarage Road, Manuel Almunia made a double save from an Anthony Knockaert late penalty, before Troy Deeney scored at the other end in dramatic fashion to send Watford to Wembley at Leicester's expense.

-In 2014, Leicester's march up the league system hit a breakthrough.
-Their 2–1 home win over Sheffield Wednesday, combined with losses by Queens Park Rangers and Derby County, allowed Leicester City to clinch promotion to the Premier League after a ten-year absence.
+In May 2014, Leicester's march up the league system hit a breakthrough.
+The 2–1 home win over Sheffield Wednesday, combined with losses by Queens Park Rangers and Derby County, allowed Leicester City to clinch promotion to the Premier League after a ten-year absence.
 Later that month, a win at Bolton Wanderers saw Leicester become champions of the 2013–14 Championship, which was a joint-record 7th second-tier title.
+Upon conclusion of the season, chairman Vichai Srivaddhanaprabha outlined his ambition for the club to achieve a top five finish in the Premier League within three years.

-Leicester started their first season in the Premier League since 2004 with a good run of results in their first five league matches, starting with a 2–2 draw on the opening day against Everton.
-The Foxes then claimed their first Premier League win since May 2004, with a 1–0 win at Stoke City.
-On 21 September 2014, Leicester went on to produce one of the greatest comebacks in Premier League history, overcoming Manchester United 5–3 at King Power Stadium.
-They made Premier League history by becoming the first team to beat Manchester United from a two-goal deficit since the league's launch in 1992.
+Leicester started their first season back in the Premier League since 2004 with a 2–2 draw at home to Everton on the opening day.
+The club then claimed their first Premier League win since May 2004 four weeks later, on 13 September 2014, in a 1–0 away victory at Stoke City.
+On 21 September 2014, Leicester went on to produce one of the greatest comebacks in Premier League history, winning 5–3 against Manchester United at the King Power Stadium.
+The club made Premier League history by becoming the first team since the league's launch in 1992 to overcome Manchester United by a two-goal deficit.